johanbove/johanbove.github.io/introduction.markdown

 [1](http://en.wikipedia.org/wiki/Rifleman%27s_Creed) This is my introduction, there are many others like it, but this one is mine.

+## What I do for a living

+- I build websites.
+More technically; I take care of Front-end development (HTML5, CSS, JavaScript).
+I am a front-end stack developer.

 ## Facts

 - I don't always share the coolest online content, but when I do, I do it - mostly - through [Google+](https://plus.google.com/+JohanBové)